jvanasco/html5lib_to_markdown/README.md

 * Customized Feature: Use HTML for certain elements instead of Markdown syntax.
 Sometimes we WANT to use <a> and <img> tags, and not turn them into Markdown syntax.

-* Core Implementation Detail.
-This package is implemented as a `htmllib5` "tree adapter", which means it can be layered into many htm5lib processing routines.
-Other packages use `BeautifulSoup`, `lxml` or `HTMLParser`.
-These other projects are all great, but require re-processing if you are already doing things with `html5lib`.

 * Customized Feature: Clean up common html issues and make pretty Markdown.
 This library doesn't just create Markdown, but optimized/pretty Markdown.
 This library attempts to optimize-away extra newlines and spaces, creating a concise and readable Markdown version.

 * Customized Feature: ignore unwanted html tags and attributes.